The hockey hoarder: Blues superfan’s collection carries decades of memories

 “This isn’t for me,” he says, pointing to the display of Blues stuff.
 “This is for all of the Blues fans who have been waiting for 52 years to celebrate a win.

-“Anyway, who in their right mind would keep all of this?” he adds, laughing.
+“Anyway, who in their right mind would keep all of this?” he adds with a laugh.

 These days, the mania has subsided somewhat, and Tweedy, who once attended up to three games a week (and still goes regularly), watched the Stanley Cup playoffs from the comfort of his living room.